DeinoMPI

 Installation

 Download DeinoMPI.msi and run it on each machine in your cluster.
-The installation is identical on all machines and you must be an administrator to install Deino MPI on a machine.
+The installation process is identical on all machines and you must be an administrator to install Deino MPI on a machine.
 In addition to the software libraries and tools a process manager is installed as a Windows service.
 This action requires administrator privileges.
 Once the package is installed on the machines all users can use DeinoMPI even if they don’t have administrator privileges.

-Note on Windows Vista:
+Note on Windows Vista/7:

-Currently on a Windows Vista machine the installer cannot start the Deino Process Manger service because the installer runs commands with limited privileges even when the user has Administrator privileges.
+Currently on a Windows Vista or Windows 7 machine the installer cannot start the Deino Process Manger service because the installer runs commands with limited privileges even when the user has Administrator privileges.
 So this means that you have to go to the Services management console after installing DeinoMPI and start the DeinoMPI Process Manager service on each node before Deino MPI jobs can be run (or you can reboot the machines and the service will start automatically).
 The management console can be started by right-clicking Computer from the Start menu and selecting “manage”.
 Navigate to the DeinoPM service, right-click and select Start.

 User setup